raulchen/dotfiles/hammerspoon/README.md

-# My Hammerspoon Configuration
+# Hammerspoon

 This configuration heavily uses Tmux style hotkey binding, i.e., using a prefix to activate hotkeys.

 The default prefix is `ctrl+space`, e.g., `prefix - a` = press and release `ctrl+space` first, then press `a`.